curv3d/curv/docs/v-rep/Hybrid.rst

 ----------
 At the leaves, I plan to support:

-* Sphere traced implicit functions.
+* Sphere-traced implicit functions.
-* Ray traced implicit functions using interval arithmetic: slower than sphere tracing, but supports a larger set of implicit functions.
+* Bisection-traced implicit functions: slower than sphere tracing, but supports a larger set of implicit functions.
 * Volume data structures, various kinds of discrete signed distance fields.
   Eg, voxel arrays are the most popular on the GPU.
   Eg, efficient and/or accurate volume data structures for representing meshes.